NervanaSystems/ngraph/README.md

 **up to 45X** performance boost when compared to native framework implementations.
-We've also seen performance boosts running workloads that are not included on the list of [Validated workloads], thanks to our powerful subgraph pattern matching and thanks to the collaborative efforts we've put into the DL community, such as with [nGraph-ONNX adaptable] APIs and [nGraph for PyTorch developers].
+We've also seen performance boosts running workloads that are not included on the list of [Validated workloads], thanks to our powerful subgraph pattern matching.

-Additional work is also being done via [PlaidML] which will feature running compute for Deep Learning with GPU accleration and support for MacOS.
+Additional work is also being done via [PlaidML] which will feature running compute for Deep Learning with GPU accleration.
 See our [Architecture and features] for what the stack looks like today and watch our [Release Notes] for recent changes.